What is Cognitive Development?

 - What personal looks are desirable or attractive

 The focus of middle adolescence often includes more philosophical and futuristic concerns.
 Examples may include:

 - Often questions and analyzes more extensively

-- Thinks about and begins to form their own code of ethics (such as, What do I think is right?)
+- Thinks about and begins to form their own code of ethics (what do I think is right?)

-- Thinks about different possibilities and begins to develop own identity (such as, Who am I?)
+- Thinks about different possibilities and begins to develop own identity (who am I?)

-- Thinks about and begins to consider possible future goals (such as, What do I want?)
+- Thinks about and begins to consider possible future goals (what do I want?)

 - Thinks about and begins to make their own plans

 - Begins to consider how to influence relationships with others